astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 frame will measure that light travels at the same speed.
 This is quite in contrast to how sound moves through the air.
-If I am moving towards the source, the sound seems to be traveling faster than when I am moving away from the source of the sound.
+If I am moving towards the source, the sound seems to be traveling faster than when I am moving away from the source.
 If an inertial observer measures the speed of the photons that come from a flashlight that she holds in her hand, she would get the value $c = 3.0 \times 10^8$ m/s.
 If a second observer, moving at a speed of $2.8 \times 10^8$ runs away from (or towards) the flashlight would also measure the speed of the photons emitted by that same flashlight to be $c$, precisely the same value as the other observer.
 This is intuitatively absurd, but it agrees with the experiments, so it is a 'not wrong' model for the propagation of light.

 The next step in developing the model is to transform this literary statement into mathematical terms so that quantitative predictions can